 The TNC Server calls this method to notify IMVs that all IMC messages received in a batch have been delivered and this is the IMV's last chance to send a message in the batch of IMV messages currently being collected.
-An IMV MAY implement this method if it wants to perform some actions after all the IMC messages received during a batch have been delivered (using the IMV's receiveMessage method).
-For instance, if an IMV has not received any messages from an IMC it may conclude that its IMC is not installed on the endpoint and may decide to call the TNCS' provideRecommendation method with the recommendation parameter set to TNC_IMV_ACTION_RECOMMENDATION_NO_ACCESS.
+An IMV MAY implement this method if it wants to perform some actions after all the IMC messages received during a batch have been delivered (using the IMV's receiveMessage(), receiveMessageLong(), or receiveMessageSOH() methods).
+For instance, if an IMV has not received any messages from an IMC it may conclude that its IMC is not installed on the endpoint and may decide to call the TNCS' provideRecommendation method with the recommendation parameter set to TNC IMV ACTION RECOMMENDATION\NO\ACCESS.

-An IMV MAY call the TNCS' sendMessage method from this method.
-As with all IMV methods, the IMV SHOULD NOT wait a long time before returning from the batchEnding method.
+An IMV MAY call the TNCS' sendMessage(), sendMessageSOH(), or sendMessageLong() methods from this method.
+As with all IMV methods, the IMV SHOULD NOT wait a long time (definitely not more than a second) before returning from the batchEnding method.
 To do otherwise would risk delaying the handshake indefinitely.
 A long delay might frustrate users or exceed network timeouts (PDP, PEP or otherwise).